 Over the porch gable is a sundial dated 1720 and within the porch is the shaft of another Celtic cross, laid lengthwise to create a bench.
 The surface is weathered but an incised cross shape is very clear.

 Inside the church, the first thing you see is the octagonal font, carved in 1720, with worn faces at the corners.
 Even more interesting, the font base is a Norman font bowl, turned upside down.
 The pointed chancel arch is 13th century, and is the only medieval chancel arch in West Cornwall.

 The stone altar slab is probably the historic highlight; it is one of the earliest altars in Cornwall, made of local granite, carved with 5 small crosses, symbolising the wounds of Christ.
 The slab dates to the late Norman period (i.e. sometime around 1200).
 It was removed from the church at the Reformation, when altars were replaced by wooden communion tables.
 It was discovered in the early 20th century embedded in a wall at Churchdown Farm.

-Set on the north wall are a fascinating pair of early 17th century bench ends.
-Presumably the church used to be filled with similar carved bench ends, but only these two have survived.
+Set on the north wall are a fascinating pair of early 17th-century bench ends.
+Presumably, the church used to be filled with similar carved bench ends, but only these two have survived.
 They used to be part of a seat in the chancel, but were stolen from Towednack in 1997.
-By chance they were spotted in an auction catalogue, and returned to the church.
+By chance, they were spotted in an auction catalogue and returned to the church.
 Each panel is carved with a man's profile.
-The men arte very similar, with a large felt hat, pointed beard, and heavy moustache.
+The men are very similar, with a large felt hat, pointed beard, and heavy moustache.
 One carving has the name 'Matthew Trenwith' and the other 'James Trenwith', presumably brothers.
 Both carvings are dated 1633.
-The carvings are extremly striking, and well worth a close look.
+The carvings are extremely striking and well worth a close look.

 Other interesting features inside the church are a medieval piscina and aumbry in the chancel, and a holy water stoup outside the south door.